Installation

 cl_packages

 The cl_packages variable contains a list of all the packages to load symbols for.
-It can be used instead of the system base object specified above.
-It’s really mostly useful for loading the COMMON-LISP package if that is needed.
+It can be used instead cl:package if you explicitly want to load a packages symbols.

 # cl_packages: A list of packages that already exist in the lisp image.